Cake stand: Components

 The design of cake stand has evolved with the process of cake making.
 The disassemblable cake stand can be taken apart for storage or transport.

 Materials

-Cake stands can be made from different materials.
-It is most commonly made of plastic and metal.
-Wood, glass and Resin are also used commonly in cake stands.
+Cake stands can be made from a wide variety of materials, but is most commonly made of plastic and metal.
+Wood, glass and resin are also used commonly in cake stands.

 Variants

 There are two types of cake stands, one is for displaying a finished cake, the other is for decorating a cake.